dictyBase/Migration/deployment/minio.md

 + Default bucket
 + Ingress enabled for web access

-Yaml configuration file for helm
+Yaml configuration file for helm (using `eric` as an example for the dev domain)
 ```yaml
 mode: standalone
 persistence: